ansys/ansys-templates/doc/source/user_guide/templating.rst

 Adding a New Template to a Family
 ---------------------------------

 To add a new template, start by creating a new template folder.
-For example, let us name it ``src/ansys/templates/family_0/new_template``:
+For example, let's name it ``src/ansys/templates/family_0/new_template``:

 .. code:: bash